riot/riotify/README.md

 # riotify

-"riotify" is a browserify processor for [riot](https://muut.com/riotjs) tag files.
+"riotify" is a browserify transformer for [riot](https://muut.com/riotjs) tag files.

 ## Installation